braham517/certified-kubernetes-administrator-course/docs/03-Scheduling/12-Resource-Limits.md

 ## Resource Requirements
 - By default, K8s assume that a pod or container within a pod requires **`0.5`** CPU and **`256Mi`** of memory.
 This is known as the **`Resource Request` for a container**.
+- **Note: 1 CPU means 1 AWS vCPU or 1 GCP Core or 1 Azure Core or 1 Hyperthread.**

   ![rr](../../images/rr.PNG)